®

 Pythagoras

-For 2,600 years Pythagoras defines Western in Western civilization.
+For 2,600 years Pythagoras defines Western in the Western civilization.
 He built mathematical and physical sciences from scratch relying on numbers and adherence to high symmetry.
-Pythagoras sought rules for music and by applying particular ratios established the scale of the musical octave (ratios of notes making do, re, me, ..) that is unique to the West.
-Some ratios were found harmonious and a claim made that planetary orbits subscribe to harmonious ratios.
+Pythagoras sought fundamentals for music and by playing particular string length ratios on a monochord established the scale of the musical octave.
+The scale of notes has particular frequency ratios (making do, re, me, ..) that is unique to the West.
+Some ratios were found pleasant sounding (harmonious) and a claim made that planetary orbits subscribe to harmonious ratios.
 Some reports speak of Pythagoras applying harmony to healing.
-Pythagoreans' admiration of rationing resurfaced at the Rennaissance as the 'Harmony of the heavenly spheres.'
+Pythagoreans' admiration of rationing resurfaced at the Renaissance as the 'Harmony of the heavenly spheres.'
 Planetary orbits were measured and orbit ratios found to correspond to the notes on the musical scale.

-Through the geometric relationship of numbers Pythagoras (or Pythagoreans) discovered the irrational numbers, which are constructible exactly only through the Pythagorean Theorem and are infinite in length.
-That is, every irrational number has infinite precision.
+Through the geometric relationship of numbers Pythagoras (or Pythagoreans) discovered the irrational numbers, which are constructible exactly only through the Pythagorean Theorem.
+Every irrational number has infinite precision -- that is, the sub-unity portion does not repeat and goes on forever.
 Being infinite and issuing from geometry, Pythagoreans described irrationals as the "unspeakables," for it is not possible to describe irrationals with words.
-(Today, a better translation would be 'nonverbal.')
+(A better translation is nonverbal, which, even today, is closer to the original Greek word 'alogon' then the oft-used 'uspeakable.')
 The five pointed pentagram star became the Pythagorean standard as it embodies preponderance of the golden proportions -- the golden proportion being made with the irrational number of the square root of five.
+(The root of five, in turn, is obtained geometrically and exactly through the semicircle and the Pythagorean Theorem.)
 Pythagoreans discovered the first five perfect geometric 3D solids having the highest possible symmetry, which were the starting point for Kepler some 2000 years later.
 Plato was the first to actually publish these five solids and so they are at times called the Platonic solids.
-Pythagoras is the author of the words philosopher (a lover of knowledge) and cosmos (the order one finds in the universe of stars).
+Pythagoras authored the words philosopher (a lover of knowledge) and cosmos (the order one finds in the universe of stars).

 The central symbol of Pythagoras is Tetractys, which expresses the discrete steps of dimensions in geometry (0D, 1D, 2D, 3D).
 Tetractys also embodies the harmonious notes of vibrating musical strings having 2:1, 3:2, and 4:3 ratios -- which are all harmonious.
 The Pythagorean School he founded in southern Italy taught 'All is number.'
 While the secrecy of the school's findings makes it difficult to associate Pythagoras with particular innovations, it appears Pythagoras intended the school to operate as one whole: The intellectual property at the times could only be enforced by the school.
 Scholars directly attribute to Pythagoras the ideas that are "central" to the school's teaching.
 Pythagoreans classified numbers not only as even and odd, but also as evenly even (binary), incommensurable (irrational), incomposite (prime), and abundant (divisible by many other numbers such is the case with 360 and 24).
 The application of numbers also includes the idea of priority (as an unchanging characteristic, though, and that is adequate for physics but not for economics).
 Attributed to Pythagoras is the right angle theorem, which in its geometric form is valid for both the rational and irrational numbers -- and is the only tractable generator of irrational numbers.
 (Transcendentals are not constructible via the Pythagorean Theorem -- cannot say if circle squaring was resolved by Pythagoras in some fashion.
 There are hints on squaring by ancient Greeks.)
 The Pythagorean Theorem spawned the imperative pursuit of geometry lasting over 23 hundred years, until effectively lowered in priority by Kepler's orbit equations.
 Still, the incommensurability aspect of numbers is understood at but a gut level.

-Pythagorean even-odd transformation and invariance rules among numbers led to the mathematical group theory and the discovery of symmetry invariance of the atomic even and odd functions.
+Pythagorean even-odd transformation and invariance rules among numbers led to the 19th Century mathematical group theory and the discovery of symmetry invariance of the atomic even and odd functions.
 (This may seem a stretch but the similarities are there as Pythagoreans were the only ones working the even and the odd aspects of numbers.
 Pythagorean classification of some numbers as evenly-odd has tantalizing links for even-odd symmetry in matter [advanced].)
 Johann Balmer's integer based formula governing discrete -- that is quantized, wavelengths of light issuing from hydrogen opened atom's orbitals and the whole of quantum mechanics to the Pythagorean tradition.
 In the future, Pythagorean concepts will also become applicable to the pyramid geometry and to the creation/realization of the unique group of incommensurable numbers -- the transcendentals.
 (Also see Leibniz, below.)
 The Pythagorean School admitted women -- something Plato and Aristotle would not follow.
 Pythagoras considered Tetractys the symbol of the universal order and, based on his comprehension of dimensions of independence, he likely understood more about the universe than is known today.
-The meaning of Tetractys, as applicable to dimensional independence, was not picked up by Euclid and is still not understood.
+The meaning of Tetractys, as applicable to dimensional independence, was not picked up by Euclid and is still not generally understood (the book Quantum Pythagoreans derives all known cosmic topologies from the Tetractys).

-Tetractys is extended and applied by this site through HyperStates.
-One Pythagorean application is on the golden proportion page while in the free energy article we comment on the Pythagorean discovery and the excitement over irrational numbers.
+This site's Pyhagoreans page also extends Tetractys through HyperStates.
+One Pythagorean application is on the golden proportion page while in the free energy article we comment on the Pythagorean discovery and the excitement over the irrational numbers.
+Some Pythagorean and geometric concepts are also applied at the stump-your-teacher page.

 Musashi

 Samurai of feudal Japan of the late 16th century, Musashi maps military strategy into the five ancient elements of Ground (earth), Water, Fire, Wind (air, culture), and Void (aether or quantum vacuum).
 Balancing his desires of independence and loyalty, Musashi was feared and admired.
-He speaks of spirit as encompassing all that can be learned and put to – in his case military, art, and agriculture – practice
+He speaks of spirit as encompassing all that can be learned and put to – in his case military, art, and agriculture – practice.
+Some credit Musashi with the expulsion of Christianity from Japan by fighting against the "Christian Lords."

 Böhme